 - Threat protection

-CASBs can consolidate multiple types of security policy enforcement, including authentication, SSO, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, and malware detection/prevention.
+CASBs can consolidate multiple types of security policy enforcement, including API authentication, SSO, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, and malware detection/prevention.

 - Complexity.
 Both proxy and API deployments are complex and require expertise to administer.